RenderKit/ospray/README.md

 #### Perspective Camera

-The perspective camera implements a simple thinlens camera for perspective rendering, supporting optionally depth of field and stereo rendering, but no motion blur.
+The perspective camera implements a simple thin lens camera for perspective rendering, supporting optionally depth of field and stereo rendering, but no motion blur.
 It is created by passing the type string “`perspective`” to `ospNewCamera`.
 In addition to the [general